What’s on your Bucket List? Are you ticking off your goals?

 Once we arrived it was a totally different story!
 I’m currently re-reading Hemingway as it made such an impression.

-It was the one part of America I felt most ‘at home’ in.
+Key West was the one place in America I felt most ‘at home’ in.
 Friendly people, warm tropical weather, great food options and a colourful history of a somewhat shady nature.
 I totally loved it!

 Kennedy Space Centre – NASA